egpivo/egpivo.github.io/about.md

 permalink: /about/
 ---

-Dr. Wen-Ting Wang is a Data Scientistat, working for a technology company located in Taiwan, after receiving Ph.D. in Statistics from [NCTU](http://www.stat.nctu.edu.tw/main.php).
+Dr. Wen-Ting Wang is a Data Scientist, working for a technology company located in Taiwan, after receiving Ph.D. in Statistics from [NCTU](http://www.stat.nctu.edu.tw/main.php).
 In the field of Statisitcs, his interests are broad.
 Mainly, however, he is interested in high-dimensional data analysis, and spatial data analysis.
 He is enthusiatic in applying and developing statistical and machine learning methodologies to massive data, in terms of technical skills:

 1. expertise in developing statistical methodologies to cope with high-dimensional data problems by utilizing matrix factorization;
 2. expertise in dealing with masive data in the R programming language (e.g., data.table, tidyr, dplyr, Rcpp) and a thorough understanding of the core principles around R;